-Valentine’s Day is approaching and whether you’re a bitter Betty or look forward to stereotypical prezzies of chocolate hearts, dozen long stem roses, and edible underwear, the commercial day of love is going to happen whether you like it or not.
+Valentine’s Day is approaching and whether you’re a bitter Betty or look forward to receiving edible underwear from your last minute desperate-times-calls-for-desperate-measures Tinder date, the commercial day of love is going to happen, whether you like it or not.

 It’s been awhile since I’ve written an advice post and thought I’d give my five cents when it comes to love and relationships.
 First thing you should know, never come to me for dating advice.
 You’re probably wondering, why the heck am I reading this post then?
 I don’t know, you chose to be here (I’m thankful for it, love you, please don’t leave me).
 When it comes to sage advice, I provide insight when it comes to how to sweet talk your way to floor seats at a concert, how to use chopsticks without offending your ancestors, and (my specialty) how to look like you have your life together when you really do not.. but when it comes to “Jessica what should I do if the guy I met on Tinder who I’ve been ‘seeing’ for two months isn’t returning my texts, and on Instagram it looks like he’s into some blonde bimbo named Christie.”
 My response will likely be me rolling my eyes and telling you, “I don’t know.. watch Netflix, eat an entire bag of two bite brownies and get over it.”
 Or if I’m feeling rebellious, “I’m sorry about your situation, wanna go egg his car?”

 As you can see, my dating advice either has you gaining 5lbs or running from the cops.

 So, why am I going to provide you five tips on dating?
 Because it’s nearing Valentine’s Day and thought I’d give insight on my own dating experience that you can learn from.
 You’re welcome, I guess?